-It doesn’t make sense that people with more education would have smaller vocabularies than people with less education.
+It doesn’t make sense.
+Why would people with more education have smaller vocabularies than people with less education?
 Where does this discrepancy come from?

-The difference in the numbers is the result of the way experts measure what they are studying.
-They are actually measuring different things.
-They don’t agree on the definition of “word” or the definition of “know.”
-So it is not surprising they come up with such different answers to questions about how many words people know.
+The difference in the numbers comes from how experts measure data.
+They measure differently.
+And they don’t agree on the definition of “word” or the definition of “know.”
+So, it is not surprising that they come up with such different answers to questions about how many words people know.

 Some experts count every form of a word as a separate word.
 For example, they count each form of the verb “to see” separately.
 By this measurement, “to see,” “see,” “sees,” “seeing,” “saw” and “seen” would be considered six individual words.
 These experts apply the same logic to nouns, counting “cat” and “cats” as two separate words.